 On April 29, 2020, the Board of Directors suspended the payment of dividends on Common Stock.
-As we focus on preserving cash, we expect to suspend the payment of dividends until we reach a Net debt to Adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") of 2x.
+As we focus on preserving cash, previously disclosed, we expect to suspend the payment of dividends until we reach approach a Net debt to Adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") target of 2x.
+We expect to consider any future resumption of dividends in line with that target while continuing to pursue our deleveraging agenda and implementing our strategic initiatives.
 Any determination to pay dividends in the future will be at the discretion of our Board of Directors.